-Submission Topic - Range of Issues, Recommendation 16
+Submission Topic - Range of Issues, Recommendation 16 Submitter Plan Provision 4.
+Tania Eden (4.1, 4.2) No specific provision identified Summary of Submission Point Section 42A Reporting Officers Recommendation

-Submitter Plan Provision 4.
-Tania Eden (4.1, 4.2) No specific provision identified Summary of Submission Point Section 42A Reporting Officers Recommendation 4.1 The number of precincts and residential allotments, the discretionary activities allowed with the plan change, the code of practice regarding density and lot sizes, the land scape and visitor precincts, the impact of the development on the Taipo stream and esplanade, archaeological sites and further tourism in the area.
+4.1 The number of precincts and residential allotments, the discretionary activities allowed with the plan change, the code of practice regarding density and lot sizes, the land scape and visitor precincts, the impact of the development on the Taipo stream and esplanade, archaeological sites and further tourism in the area.
 Reject in part 4.2 Opposes the plan change until full consultation with the community and tangata whenua occurs Accept in part Further Submitter X3 Te Taiwhenua o Te Whanganui ā Orotū, Moteo Marae, X4 Chey Dearing X3 Submission opposed on that grounds outlined in the previous submissions made and secondly based on previous consultation excluding hapū and mana whenua.
-Accept in part X4 Requests a new policy be included in the plan change to further protect the landscape and amenity values of the Taradale Hills Reject

-Changes to the proposed plan change as a result of Recommendation 16

-I recommend no changes as a result of submission points 4.1 and 4.2 and further submissions X3 and X4

-The further submission of Te Taiwhenua o Te Whanganui ā Orotū and Moteo Marae raises further concern regarding mana whenua consultation.
+Accept in part X4 Requests a new policy be included in the plan change to further protect the landscape and amenity values of the Taradale Hills Reject Changes to the proposed plan change as a result of Recommendation 16 I recommend no changes as a result of submission points 4.1 and 4.2 and further submissions X3 and X4 Reasons for Recommendation 16 The further submission of Te Taiwhenua o Te Whanganui ā Orotū and Moteo Marae raises further concern regarding mana whenua consultation.
 As there are no new issues raised in the further submission of Ms Eden and it effectively reiterates the points made in her original submission, no person is potentially disadvantaged through considering this submission.
 Following the further submission period, and following consultation with the submitter, Napier City Council commissioned CIAs from both Te Taiwhenua o Te Whanganui ā Orotū and Ngāti Pārau.
 Further, additional meetings have been held between the landowners, Council and mana whenua to develop relationships which will continue through the design and development phase.

-The further submission X4 Chey Dearing does not relate to a primary submission point and is therefore an irrelevant consideration.
+The further submission X4 Chey Dearing does not relate to a primary submission point and raises a number of new issues that no person has had the opportunity to submit on.
+As discussed at the hearing, the submission is beyond the scope of what constitutes a vires further submission and therefore will not be further considered.
 However, the points the submission makes relating to visual amenity and significant landscapes have been addressed elsewhere in the report.